 Sony Xperia Z: tougher than your average smartphone

-Sony Xperia z water resistant mobile phone
+Sony Xperia Z smartphone water resistant

 The Sony Xperia Z should make a few waves in the smartphone world when it lands in Australia in March.